bic-sastra/BVbase/README.md

 **Pu_var**

-This tool filters and annotates raw and assembled reads, providing output in VCF and CSV formats.
+This tool filters and annotates raw and assembled reads, providing output in VCF,CSV and database formats.

 Follow the user manual to download, install, and run this tool for study purposes.